-Our business model is two-pronged, consisting in the continued development of the flagship high grade underground Sekisovskoye mine while seeking further growth opportunities at the adjacent Teren-Sai Ore Fields.
-For Sekisovskoye, the short term target is to reach an annual ore extraction level of 800,000t, which will be further increased to 2mt over the longer term.
-For Teren-Sai, drilling tests have already indicated grades of 1.8g/t which paves the way to open pit mining operations.
+Our business model is two-pronged, consisting in the continued development of the flagship underground Sekisovskoye mine while seeking further growth opportunities at the adjacent Teren-Sai Ore Fields.
+For Sekisovskoye, the short term target is to reach an annual ore extraction level of 1mtpa, which will be further increased to 2mtpa over the longer term.
+For Teren-Sai, the initial drilling tests have already indicated grades of 1.8g/t which will be extracted from open pit mining operations.
 In combination, our strategy aims to achieve a longer term target of 100,000oz annual gold production.
-In addition the Company is always evaluating other projects to complement existing operations with selective acquisitions.
+In addition the Company is always evaluating other projects to complement existing operations with potential acquisitions.